 When you are just starting, it is best to try and give every technique a try for about one to two weeks at least.

-Check our guides for MILD, SSILD, WILD, Autosuggestion, WBTB, Counting technique, Third eye method.
+Pick a technique by check my guides for MILD, SSILD, WILD, Autosuggestion, WBTB, Counting technique, Third eye method.

-5. Expect Results ASAP
+5. Expect results ASAP

 For some, you have to practice, be patient, and learn the ways to do it right from the very beginning.